 Mix of focus/blur control.
 You can selectively control the plane of focus, allowing the dish at the front of the image to be super in focus, whilst the background story is superbly out of focus.

 Angle/subject position control.
-You can shoot a dish in its most flattering angle, and control how much of the story/props around the frame are included without changing the camera angle, distance or the subject placement.
+You can shoot a dish at its most flattering angle, and control how much of the story/props around the frame are included without changing the camera angle, distance or the subject placement.
 This is really powerful for shooting cover or product/packaging images.

-Why is the tilt shift a great food photography lens?
+Why is the tilt-shift a great food photography lens?

 You can shoot a dish in its most flattering angle, having full control over the plane of focus.
 Allowing the dish to be perfectly in focus, with the surrounding elements out of focus.